7 The Shift to Follow Values

 With all the building blocks in place, there is one final shift to make.
-This chapter covers clues to discovering purpose, and the power tool for purpose – a value statement that pinpoints what you do and why.
+An earlier chapter covered the three building blocks of purpose: spirituality, aspiring to goals, and inspiring flow.
+This chapter is about focusing your soul attention by following your values.
+You will learn more about who you are and what your why is.
+You will identify your most important values, explore clues to discovering purpose, and create the power tool for purpose – a value statement that pinpoints what you do and why.
 A value statement (sometimes called a personal mission statement or unique selling proposition) provides a clear look at how you add value, based on your values, that will focus your soul attention.

 “Flow requires your sole attention.
 Focus requires your soul attention.” – the Daily PlanIt